professorpalmer/ffxiAddons/Windower/addons/petinfo/README.md

 # PetInfo for Windower

-**A Windower addon that recreates Ashita's beautiful ImGui-style pet interface with full functionality.**
+**A Windower addon that recreates Ashita's ImGui-style pet interface with full functionality.**

 **Author:** Palmer (Zodiarchy @ Asura)
 **Version:** 1.0